jose-lico/Godot-RenderDoc-Launcher/README.md

 <img src="addons/renderdoc_launcher/.github/RenderDocLauncherButton.png" alt= "RenderDocLauncherButton" width="75%">
 </p>

 The first time you click the button you will be prompted to provide RenderDoc's location.
-This will be save in a resource file.
+This will be saved in a resource file.

 <p align="center">
 <img src="addons/renderdoc_launcher/.github/RenderDocLauncherLocation.png" alt="RenderDocLauncherLocation" width="75%">